 View all web browser and mobile devices available in our cloud-based test lab.

-In this blog, we will show you how to run parallel tests for your web apps efficiently with Cypress and Perfecto.
+In this blog, we will show you how to conduct Cypress parallel testing for your web apps efficiently with Cypress and Perfecto.

 It could take lots of time for tests to finish running on one computer if your project has a lot of them.
 When executing tests in Continuous Integration, running them in parallel across virtual machines saves your team time and money (CI).